sylvaindelouvee/EvocAnalysis/README.md

 # EvocAnalysis
 A VBA code for verbal association analysis

-EvocAnalysis is an Excel macro (Microsoft Cor- poration, 2023) for rapid analysis of verbal associations (Moliner & Lo Monaco, 2017).
+EvocAnalysis is an Excel macro (Microsoft Corporation, 2023) for rapid analysis of verbal associations (Moliner & Lo Monaco, 2017).

 From a collection of evocations, you’ll obtain:

 • the frequency of each evocation ;
 • the average rank of appearance (or average ranking, depending on the collection method chosen);
 • the total number of evocations ;
 • the number of different evocations;
 • the number of hapaxes;